davecan/training/README.md

     - Use simple well-defined interfaces & functions (see #35)
     - Makes mediated access easier
     - But remember Law of Leaky Abstractions

-**Instructor covers the rest below, we tie back to principles above as class proceeds.**

 # Injection & Input Validation